GreeneryScenery/Sketch2Image/README.md

 ## Objective:
 Sketch to image in one click.

+## Applications / Usage:
+- Allow more control over the composition of the generated image.
+- Enable everyone to generate beautiful images.
+- As not everyone is able to draw well, a sketch makes the tool more accessible.

 ## Methodology:
 ### Primary:
 - Sketch -> CNN (Classify image) -> GPT-2 (Generate prompt) -> ControlNet (Generate image)